NathanLec/listen_speaker_modem/README.md

 # listen_speaker_modem
- Code for the listening part and the speaking part of the modems
+ Python code for the listening part and the speaking part of the Evologics modems